GabeStah/gremlin-blog-posts/src/_posts/pitches/content-pitches/2018-10-08-content-pitches.md

 ## How to Build Effective Disaster Recovery Strategies

 **Pitch**: 1 - 2 articles discussing **Disaster Recovery** techniques including guides for implementing a basic disaster recovery plan on the more common platforms (AWS, Azure, etc).
+{: .notice--warning}

 Articles will also explore subsets of disaster recovery such as failover playbooks and how Chaos practices (e.g. gamedays) fit into proper disaster recovery strategies.

+## Deploying a Chaos Engineered Stack with Ansible Playbooks

+**Pitch**: Article(s) providing a step-by-step tutorial for deploying a (simple) application stack in the cloud using [Ansible Playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) that _includes_ Gremlin ready to go ("pre-installed") as a Chaos Engineering solution.
+{: .notice--warning}

+Total length is unknown but would likely be rather in-depth as Ansible playbooks can get complex.
+Gremlin auto-inclusion would need to be tested to see how feasible/workable this idea is.

 ## Uncategorized